Table of Contents

 Benefits of HIIT

-However, if you have a medical condition, consult your doctor before starting any type of HIIT regimen.
+However, if you have a medical condition, consult your doctor before starting any type of high intensity workout regimen.
 Check if your heart and body are up to enduring the effects of anaerobic metabolism.

 HIIT is not All Good